markatots/qMaruPL/README.md

 How to edit readme: https://gist.github.com/mignonstyle/083c9e1651d7734f84c99b8cf49d57fa

 # Hello
 I'm Katsuaki Maruno, Otsuka Corporation.
 I'm studying English now.
-I'm afraid you would take years to get good instructioins.
 This qlik extension allows you to show custom tables.
-You can make a sheet as below.
+For example, you can make a sheet as below.
 ![image_sampledashboard](https://user-images.githubusercontent.com/95951577/146678970-581d55b9-7f17-455c-a187-4d13a2828422.png)
 Small and medium-sized businesses in Japan really love such special tables.

 # Get started
 Get the zip file: "maruPL.YYYY.MM.dd.zip"
+I recommend that you get the newest one.
-You can also get "maruPL extension_sample.qvf" that is a sample Qlik Sense app.
+You can also get "maruPL extension_sample.qvf" that is a sample Qlik Sense app using maruPL.
 Upload the zip file via your QMC.
 Then "maruPL" qlik extenstion will be installed.

 ## Overall
 Property names are subject to change because I'm not satisfied with the names.
+I try to avoid causing any effect to existing apps.
-But for now, I call the parts of the extension properties as follows.
+But for now, I named the parts of the extension properties as follows.
 ![image_description1](https://user-images.githubusercontent.com/95951577/146526354-6970e88a-0934-4ca5-9b3e-7f71ea69a646.png)